Henry Watson Kent

 Henry Watson Kent (September 28, 1866 – August 28, 1948) was an American librarian and museum administrator, "a great pioneer in American museum education and administration".

 Early life and education

 Henry Watson Kent was born in Boston on September 28, 1866 to Robert Restiaux and Eliza (Watson) Kent.
 He attended the Boston Latin School and in 1881, the Free Academy of Norwich, Connecticut.
 During the summer of 1884, worked at the Boston Public Library where his interest in the library arts began.

 He attended at Columbia College, where he was taught by Melvil Dewey.
-In 1920, he was awarded an honorary M.A. from Hamilton University and in 1932, a Doctor of Arts from Brown University.
+In 1920, he was awarded an honorary M.A. from Hamilton College and in 1932, a Doctor of Arts from Brown University.

 Career

 Early career

 Kent became librarian at the Norwich Free Academy's Peck Library in 1888, and became curator for 12 years at the adjacent Slater Memorial Museum.
 His techniques in displaying the Slater Museum's collection of casts and reproductions caught the eye of the Metropolitan Museum of Art.
 And in 1894, was commissioned to install its collection of plaster casts in the recently constructed north wing of the museum.
 In 1900, Kent started working at the New York Grolier Club, rising from assistant librarian to librarian in 1903.
 It was at the Grolier Club, where developed an interest in the art of printing.